aneeshlingala/aneeshlingala.github.io/README.md

 If you want the website source, there are two ways:

-1. git clone with 'git clone https://github.com/aneeshlingala/aneeshlingala.github.io'
+1. git clone with "git clone https://github.com/aneeshlingala/aneeshlingala.github.io"

-2. Going to https://github.com/aneeshlingala/aneeshlingala.github.io and click on the "Code" button, after that, then click on "Download ZIP", then extract the ZIP file, and there you go.
+2. Going to "https://github.com/aneeshlingala/aneeshlingala.github.io" and click on the "Code" button, after that, then click on "Download ZIP", then extract the ZIP file, and there you go.